**Antique Radios from other countries around the world**

 (Close-up of embossed logo and model number on the back)

-Russian speaker "radio".
-These were not actually radios, as they could not be tuned, but were locked into Russian
+Russian speaker "radios".
+These were not actually radios, as they could not be tuned, but were plugged into wired Russian

 government broadcasts.